ucheuz/rrr-robot-sim/README.md

 ```

 ### 5. Run the Simulation
-Open `main.py` and choose the mode at the top:
+Edit the top of main.py to select the mode:
 ```python
 MODE = "task_a"       # Options: "task_a", "task_b", "obstacle"
 ```